nicklockwood/ShapeScript/docs/mac/paths.md

 ![Arc](../images/arc.png)

 You may notice that this "smooth" arc is not actually very smooth.
-As discussed in the [primitives section](primitives.md), 3D shapes are constructed from flat polygons, so likewise, curves are approximated using straight lines.
+Just as [3D meshes](meshes.md) are constructed from flat polygons, curves are approximated using straight lines.
 You can adjust the smoothness of curves in a path using the `detail` command:

 ```swift
 detail 99